Skip to Content

 College Expenses

-Trust a Middlesex County Support Lawyer with Your Child’s Future
+Trust an East Brunswick Support Lawyer with Your Child’s Future

 Child support and contribution cases can be extremely complicated and extremely expensive, particularly if one parent is required to contribute toward college expenses.
 While not all states will require parents to pay for college, some do.
 In most cases, children who attend college have a higher likelihood of being successful.
 Americans with 4-year college degrees earned 98% more per hour on average than people without degrees.

-Contact our firm for your free consultation today.
+Contact our New Jersey firm for your free consultation today.

 What is the NJ Law on College Expenses?